planarnetwork/planar-network/_posts/2018-08-03-a-step-towards-decentralized-travel-tickets.md

 Selling a travel ticket is a four step process: querying, retailing, creation (fulfilment) and storage.
 In order to complete these steps traintickets.to uses three components: an Ethereum smart contract, a website and a retailer API.

+You can read all about each component and the overall process on the [project page](/projects/traintickets.to).

 ## The next step

 Traintickets.to has achieved decentralization of retailing and storage.
 The retailer API currently relies on a downstream API to query fares and create tickets.